 The leading trio kept sending until in their last change, in the absence of a few 800 meters, Moha Rida Younes managed to go ahead and enter the finish line with a time of 32: 17, improved mark in more than a minute compared to the one made in the 2018 edition.
 The second to cross the finish line was Youssef Ahatach, with a mark of 32: 29.
 The third place went to José Manuel García Barragán, with a record of 32: 53.

 In women the surprise jumped.
 María Isabel Ferrer took the start but her feelings were not good so she opted to retire due to physical problems.
 Andrea Abad, of CA Publidom was the dominator of the race, getting to be the first on the finish line.
 His time was 38: 36, while the second place was for his teammate, Maxine McKinnon, with a brand of 39: 19.
 The third place went to Marta Ortego, of Dénia Corre, who made a time of 40: 21.

-To highlight the great organization that carried out the Athletics Club Baleària DianiumDespite the difficulties of the rain, everything managed to go perfectly.
-The public, with the sunrise, returned to the street to warm the corridors.
+To highlight the great organization that carried out the Athletics Club Baleària Diànium, that in spite of the difficulties that the rain supposed, managed that everything went out to the perfection.
+The public, with the sunrise, returned to the street to give the heat to the runners.